frequent/multiview/README.md

 As of now the multiview pages only work if loaded directly.
 They can be loaded in via Ajax, but the panel navigation still needs some tweaking (see Todo below)

-D. Concept Notes
+D. Getting started
 ----------------
 #### 1. Integration
-A multiview page is a regular JQM page having some class triggering the plugin (demo uses **.type-home**).
+A multiview page is a regular JQM page.
+To make it a multiview page, just add the data-multiview="true" attribute to this "wrapper-page".
 Any header or footer added to this page will act as a global header/footer for all nested pages, while header/footer on the nested-page level are local.

 The big difference is the content section.
 Multiview-pages use panel(s) instead of content.